 The main reason for unemployment is the demand and supply scenario.
 There are a large number of institutions churning out postgraduates and graduates in different disciplines and none of them is able to sustain themselves with self-employment.

 Another thing is that the people do not have interest and liking for farming, horticulture or agriculture areas due to various reasons and everyone wants a white collar cosy job in the urban areas.
 This is hampering the growth in the rural sector where jobs can be created if a conducive atmosphere is available.

 It is difficult to predict the fate of highly qualified people in the future in our country as a lot of uncertainty is looming over the job opportunities.

 The only hope is if Govt goes for some major infrastructure project all across the country and absorb the local people in it from labourer to second level business managers.

 The migration from villages to cities is increasing day to day.
-The main reason for this is the agricultural sector is not getting sufficient encouragement.
-To stop this migration government should consider recognising farming also as an industry and good support should be given to them for upgrading their technics.
-The cooperative forming should be developed.
+The main reason for this is that the agricultural sector is not getting sufficient encouragement.
+To stop this migration, the government should consider recognising farming also as an industry and good support should be given to them for upgrading their technics.
+The cooperative farming should be developed.
 Then there may be a chance to stop this migration.

 Another point is the skill requirement.
 Even a mechanical engineer these days don't want to work in a core job in the mechanical industry.
 They want to go for an IT job and are not interested in working on a shop floor.